 Apple TV jumped on the streaming media bandwagon first.
 They introduced a box years ago and have been tweaking it ever since.
 You can access iTunes Movies and TV shows in addition to a growing number of channels and streaming options.
 Netflix, Hulu Plus, and HBO Go are all an option.
 The price is reasonable at a one time cost of $99.

 Biggest Pro: If you are a real Apple household, the integration with the iCloud, your photos, your iTunes library is really nice.
 I have always enjoyed the screensaver mode which projects all our family photos on the TV if the Apple TV is on and we are not actively watching it.

 Roku has been around for a while as well.
-They offer a HUGE variety in channels, at this time they are advertising access to over a 1000 channels.
+They offer a HUGE variety of channels, at this time they are advertising access to over 1000 channels.
 They offer three different models, 2 of which are cheaper than AppleTV.

 Biggest Con: You can play iTunes media, but it requires a third-party app.
 This extra hassle is probably not worth it if your media is mainly on iTunes.

-Amazon recently entered this space with their own streaming media device.
-It is a also a box and gives the standard option of channels.
+Amazon recently entered this space with its own streaming media device.
+It is also a box and gives the standard option of channels.
 They send you the box preregistered with your Amazon account making it very simple to set up.